What do your Specialist Day Services teams do?

-The Day Hospitals provide specialist group programmes for individuals who are predominantly over the age of 65 and are experiencing a range of mental health difficulties.
+The Specialist Day Services provide specialist group programmes for individuals who are predominantly over the age of 65 and are experiencing a range of mental health difficulties.

 The care team consists of mental health nurses, occupational therapists and nursing assistants.